FabianHeinemann/simulated_2d_diffusion/README.md

 The code was used to generate simulations published in the Biophysical Journal paper _Lateral membrane diffusion modulated by a minimal actin cortex_, Heinemann F., Vogel SK, Schwille P., 2013 (https://www.cell.com/biophysj/fulltext/S0006-3495(13)00260-9)

 The simulation was quite heavily optimized for performance using a profiler.
 It is written in C++ (with a small inline assembly part for a much faster floor computation).
+The code should be quite readable though (just 3 files).
+I recommend starting with main, then looking at CSimulatedDiffusion::start(), thats where the simulation takes place.

+### Who may care?

+- Scientists working on Fluorescence Correlation Spectroscopy and / or diffusion
+- Students alike
+- Game developers looking for example implementations of spatial hashing in C++ (spatial hashing is a method for very fast collision detection)

 ![Simulation_illustration](https://github.com/FabianHeinemann/simulated_2d_diffusion/blob/master/images/Frame_0.png)